 |Minimum income requirement||$75,000 p.a.|

-Finally, the Citi Rewards Platinum Card (no guide on Point Hacks yet) comes in with a standard annual fee of $199, and an earn rate of 1 points per $1 spent on purchases in Australia and 3 points per $1 spent internationally.
+Finally, the Citi Rewards Platinum Card (no guide on Point Hacks yet) comes in with a standard annual fee of $149, and an earn rate of 1 point per $1 spent on purchases in Australia (capped up to $10,000 spend per calendar month) and 1 point per $1 spent internationally (uncapped).

 Citi Rewards Transfer Partners

-Citi Rewards transfer partners for the Signature Visa are low in number, but high in quality:
+Citi Rewards transfer partners for the Platinum and Signature Visa are low in number, but high in quality:

 - Singapore Airlines KrisFlyer